Raku/nqp/docs/ops.markdown

 Sets the name of the given code object.
 Throws an exception if an object of the wrong type is passed.

-## sha1
-* `sha1(str $str -> str)`

-Given a UTF-8 string, return the SHA-1 digest for that string.
-This op is built for the specific purpose of hashing source code for dependency management purposes, and isn't intended to be used more widely.

 ## sleep
 * `sleep(num $seconds --> num)`